-O’Neill, a Democrat, was the representative for Pennsylvania's 10th congressional district from 1949 to 1952.
+O’Neill was the representative for Pennsylvania’s 10th congressional district and was a Democrat.
+He served from 1949 to 1952.

 From Jan 1949 to Jul 1952, O’Neill missed 19 of 456 roll call votes, which is 4.2%.
 This is on par with the median of 3.1% among the lifetime records of representatives serving in Jul 1952.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information